 Updated On: 2 July 2021 Jatin Jhamb

-So what are your thoughts about the Marut Jimny and when it stands next to the Mahindra Thar?
-Which one will be your pick?
-Do let us know in the comment section below.
+So what do you think about Kia India Cars and which one will you pick?
+Or tell us in the comment section as to which Kia car you already own.
 Also, make sure you are a member of our 91Wheels Whatsapp group where we bring you all the latest information related to the Indian Automotive Industry.
-Do subscribe to our 91Wheels YouTube channel to get the latest exciting videos.

 Don't miss out on Latest Offers!